1. Home

 Will Gold prices rise in the coming days?

 According to the daily chart, the overall trend for the gold spot price remains strong and upward.
-Bulls are now looking for a follow-through above the $4,200 per ounce resistance level.
+Bulls are now looking for a rally towards the $6,000 level.
 Investors are currently unconcerned with price reaching all-time record levels.
 Instead, they are focused on the continuation of the factors driving the gold market's gains, which include the path of US rate cuts, increasing global trade and geopolitical tensions, central bank purchases of gold bullion, and the trajectory of the US currency.

 The 14-week Relative Strength Index (RSI) is below the 70 overbought line again.
 At the same time, the MACD indicator's two lines are also in a sharp upward position.